Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Introduction

 \section{Introduction}

-As known, the polarization of dielectrics can be of two types: the polarization induced by an external electric field and the spontaneous one \cite{maxwell,smythe,jackson,land8,tamm,strukov}.
-The spontaneous polarization is characteristic of ferroelectrics, pyroelectrics, and piezoelectrics.
-It can also arise in ``customary'' dielectrics not related to the materials mentioned above.
-In particular, electric signals were observed in He II under torsion oscillations \cite{ryb2005} and in standing half-waves of the second \cite{ryb2004,ryb2011,chag2016} and first \cite{chag2017} sounds.
-In those experiments, the electric field can be associated only with the spontaneous polarization, since $^{4}He$ atoms possess no intrinsic dipole or multipole moment.
+As known, the polarization of dielectrics can be of two types: the polarization induced by an external electric field and the spontaneous one \cite{maxwell,smythe,jackson,land8,tamm,born,strukov}.
+The spontaneous polarization is characteristic of ferroelectrics, pyroelectrics, and some of piezoelectrics.
+It can also arise in ``customary'' dielectrics.
+In particular, electric signals were observed in He II under torsion oscillations \cite{ryb2005} and in standing half-waves of the second \cite{ryb2004,chag2016,yayama2018} and first \cite{chag2017} sounds.
+In those experiments, the electric field can be associated only with the spontaneous polarization, since $^{4}He$ atom possesses no intrinsic charge, dipole moment or multipole moment.